OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 - Email [support@octopus.com](mailto:support@octopus.com) to book in a mutually convenient time.
 We'll reply with the specific steps that are involved.
 - Upgrade to the [latest version of Octopus](https://octopus.com/downloads).
 This will help eliminate any compatibility problems that could occur.
-- Schedule two days of possible downtime for your deployments, while we migrate your instance across to the cloud.
+- Schedule two days of possible downtime for your deployments, so we can migrate your instance to the cloud.
 - Due to the length of time required to complete the migration, we will only be able to schedule one migration per week.
 We will let you know the timeframe when you contact support.

 ## Migrating from Octopus Cloud